This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 There are many possibilities for associated conditions, so this part of the evaluation is essential and should be thorough.

-The Importance of an Evaluation for Care
+The Importance of Ongoing Evaluations for Determining Care

 The life care plan evaluation is important for a child with cerebral palsy for several reasons, but perhaps the most important is for access to care.